Ballyshannon: Festivals and culture

 The Rory Gallagher International Tribute Festival takes place in Ballyshannon on June Bank Holiday weekend.

-Ballyshannon Folk Festival takes place every year on the August bank holiday weekend.
-This Festival is now the longest running Folk and Traditional Festival in the world.
-It has just returned to its roots in The Marquee for its 40th Birthday.
+Ballyshannon Folk Festival is an annual festival that takes place over the August bank holiday weekend.
+It is one of the longest-running folk and traditional festivals in the world.

-Ballyshannon & District Museum is located on the second Floor of Slevins Dept Store in Ballyshannon.
-The museum opened in April 2013 and has had 30,000 visitors to date.
-The museum has exhibitions on Rory Gallagher, the story of the Kildoney Fishermen, the Battle of Ballyshannon (1598), the Mysterious Leprechaun and Devil Stones, the Great Famine, the workhouse, the building of the power station, fishing industries, people from Ballyshannon, sport, World Wars I and II, and the Donegal Railway.
+Ballyshannon & District Museum is located on the second floor of Slevins Department Store in Ballyshannon.
+The museum, which opened in April 2013, has exhibitions on Rory Gallagher, the Battle of Ballyshannon (1598), the Great Famine and workhouse, the local fishing industry, sport, World Wars I and II, and the Donegal Railway.